shekvl/collection-locator/db/OmopCdm5.4/SETUP.md

 # Introduction

 To setup the OMOP CDM, you first need to
-1. create a `OMOP CDM` database schema and then
+1. create an instance of the `OMOP CDM` and then
 2. populate it with a selection of OHDSI `vocabularies`.

 > For this guid, we are using version 5.4 of the OMOP CDM.